 Whilst we generally think of trauma as the ‘Big T’ incidents like terrorism, war, car accidents etc. there are many other situations which can be just as traumatic for an individual.
 This includes interpersonal, emotional and psychological traumas.

-Traumatic experiences which can lead to Complex PTSD include:
+Traumatic experiences include:

 - Emotional, psychological, sexual, physical or verbal trauma